Sign In Sign Up

 • Remaining Principal Outstanding: $0.49M

-Current Status: They confirmed that at least as of the date of commencement of liquidation proceedings, of the dozens of creditors (most very small) Percent is the only known creditor with a ‘fixed and floating charge’ (a first lien security interest) on substantially all of the company’s assets.
+Current Status: Liquidators confirmed that at least as of the date of commencement of liquidation proceedings, of the dozens of creditors (most very small) Percent is the only known creditor with a ‘fixed and floating charge’ (a first lien security interest) on substantially all of the company’s assets.
 However, the company also had individual equipment finance agreements with 3 lenders with outstanding balances of approximately £0.85 million ($1.09 million).
 There are also some amounts due to employees and tax authorities in the UK.
-The liquidators liquidate the assets of the company to meet creditors’ claims in accordance with UK insolvency law.
-We have checked with the liquidators periodically and there are no material progress updates to be provided yet.
 On Monday December 9, 2024, the liquidators disclosed to Percent that despite their attempts, the landlord of the premises Fiberight leased refuses to grant the Joint Liquidators access to the site which has made it difficult to proceed with realising the value of the equipment.
 Percent communicated with the landlord to clarify our charge on a substantial portion of the assets of Fiberight and demand that they give access to the liquidators promptly and is exploring other legal options.
+After failing to receive a response and learning that the liquidator and other creditors were experiencing the same difficulty, Percent began working with legal counsel to explore alternative routes.
 Further, in seeking to enter into an agreement to sell whatever right and title Fiberight Ltd has in various intellectual property assets, following discussions with a connected third-party company which has claimed the IP assets belong to them, the liquidators have agreed a basis to settle the dispute that has arisen which will ensure proceeds from this settlement will be available to the liquidation estate.
-The liquidators are currently considering how those proceeds should be dealt with and distributed and will be liaising further with Percent about this.
-Percent has stepped in further with respect to this workout in lieu of the third-party underwriter for this deal, New Technology Ventures.
+In June 2025, Capital Law (Percent’s legal counsel) requested additional information from the liquidators.
+The liquidators also disclosed new challenges impacting recovery.
+The landlord, owed back rent, has claimed a lien over assets at the leased site and changed the locks, blocking access.
+As a result, the liquidators disclaimed the lease, citing high legal and insurance costs and safety risks due to combustible waste.
+Percent’s counsel noted that even if funds were available to pursue a remedy, any recovery could benefit other creditors.
+With no access to the premises, the liquidator expects no recovery from fixed assets.
+Further details on Fiberight’s IP assets will be shared once their investigation is complete.

 Littlemees Limited and Littlemees USA (The Cloud): Exposure to a senior corporate loan